What we're proposing

 • There is no change proposed to the existing 24/7 off-leash zone.

-The current off-leash area between the McGregor Avenue ramp and the southern end of the Beaumaris Yacht Club car park will remain.
+The current off-leash area between the McGregor Avenue ramp and the accessible (DDA) ramp at the southern end of the Beaumaris Yacht Club car park will remain.

 • Restrictions would be eased to the north of the existing 24/7 off-leash beach area between Fourth street and McGregor Avenue, so dogs can be off leash in summer between 7pm and 10am (instead of on-leash between 7.30pm and 10pm) and off leash at all times during winter (instead of on-leash), creating consistency with other Bayside beaches.